AdaCore/learn/content/courses/advanced-ada/parts/data_types/records.rst

 Of course, specifying all possible values can be difficult.
-As an alternative, we could simplify the case statement by just using :ada:`others` as a discrete choice that encompasses all values that haven't been specified elsewhere in the case statement:
+As an alternative, we could simplify the case statement by just using :ada:`others` as a discrete choice that encompasses all values that haven't been specified earlier in the case statement:

 .. code:: ada compile_button project=Courses.Advanced_Ada.Data_Types.Records.Variant_Parts.Coverage